dhanyahk/azure-docs/articles/active-directory/active-directory-reporting-faq.md

 **A:**: If you have recently switched to a Premium version (including a trial version), you can see data up to 7 days initially.
 When data accumulates, you will see up to 30 days.

 ---

+**Q: How can I download the “Users flagged for risk” report in Azure portal?**

+**A:**:The option to download “Users flagged for risk” report will be added soon.

+---

+**Q: How can I know the reason why a sign-in or a user was flagged risky in the Azure portal?**

+**A:**:Premium edition customers can learn more about the underlying risk events by clicking on the user in “Users flagged for risk” or by clicking on the “Risky sign-ins”.
+Free and Basic edition customers get to see the at-risk users and sign-ins without the underlying risk event information.

+---